AdaCore/spark2014/docs/guidance/main.rst

 modify the code whenever possible and to exclude code from analysis only as a last resort.

+.. index:: Excluding code from analysis

 Excluding Code From Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are multiple methods for excluding code from analysis.
+There are several ways to exclude code from analysis.
 Depending on the location of the violation, it may be more appropriate to exclude the enclosing subprogram or package or the complete enclosing unit.

-.. rubric:: Excluding a Subprogram From Analysis
+.. rubric:: Excluding a Subprogram from Analysis

+.. index:: SPARK_Mode

-When a violation occurs in a subprogram body, you can exclude that specific subprogram body from analysis by annotating it with ``SPARK_Mode`` aspect with value ``Off`` as follows:
+When a violation occurs in a subprogram body, you can exclude that specific subprogram body from analysis by annotating it with a ``SPARK_Mode`` aspect with value ``Off`` as follows:

 .. code-block:: ada